Wearable Art by Mary Jane

-I am inspired to make theme pieces by the world around me: nature, current events, other cultures, travel.
+I am sometimes inspired to make theme pieces by the world around me: nature, current events, other cultures, travel.

 In the Migration Tunic my thoughts converged regarding people migrating as they have from the beginning and the annual migration of beautiful monarchs to Mexico.
 Everyone and everything has migrated in the past for many reasons and/or currently for survival....sometimes against all odds.
 The tunic is handwoven of cotton, silk and rayon and finiished with tablet woven bands.
 The original embroideries are from photos and drawings of butterflies and a photo of petroglyph people.